 Instructions

-- Mix millet flour, sugar (unless you are using active dry yeast in which case you already used the sugar), salt, and yeast in a large mixing bowl.
+- Mix millet flour, sugar (unless you are using active dry yeast in which case you already used the sugar), salt, baking powder, and instant yeast in a large mixing bowl.7 grams instant yeast, 2 teaspoon sugar, 500 grams millet flour, 12 grams salt, 1 teaspoon baking powder

 Notes